Ganon's Castle Walkthrough

 Pot in Ocarina of Time

-There are many pots in the room containing items like hearts, arrows, and magic.
-However, it's best to save them for the boss fight.
-If you need to restock now, leave Ganon's Castle and prepare outside.
+The pots in this room contain hearts, arrows, and magic, but it's best to save them for the boss fight.
+If you need supplies now, leave Ganon's Castle and restock outside.

 Open the Door to Start the Boss Fight